syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ---
 layout: post
-title: Style in Blazor DropDown List Component | Syncfusion
+title: Style and appearance in Blazor DropDown List Component | Syncfusion
-description: Learn about Style in Blazor DropDown List component of Syncfusion, and more details.
+description: Learn here all about Style and appearance in Syncfusion Blazor DropDown List component and more.
 platform: Blazor
 control: DropDown List
 documentation: ug
 ---

-# CSS structures
+# Style and appearance in Blazor DropDown List Component

 The following content provides the exact CSS structure that can be used to modify the control's appearance based on the user preference.